steamzxnox-ux/Seraphix/README.md

 # Seraphix

 A keyless Roblox script with a clean built-in UI.
-No executor key needed, just paste and run.
+No executor key needed, just paste and execute.

 ## Features